hippylib/hippylibx/CONTRIBUTING.md

     - When manually resolving conflicts during a merge, make sure to mention the conflicted files in the commit message.

 ### Pull Requests
-- When your branch is ready for other developers to review / comment on the code, create a pull request towards `hippylibx:master`.
+- When your branch is ready for other developers to review / comment on the code, create a pull request towards `hippylibx:main`.

 - Pull request typically have titles like: